Top of the page

 When using your UCSF e-mail account, you have these responsibilities:

-1. Check Frequently
+1. Check frequently

 Because we use your UCSF e-mail account as an official means of communicating with you, we require that you maintain the account and check your e-mail at least twice a week.
-If you don't check frequently, your account may be deactivated.

-2. No Sharing
+2. No sharing

 Don't share your e-mail account or password with others.
 Don't share other people's e-mail addresses without permission.
 Don't share our LISTSERV e-mail addresses with people who are not affiliated with the School of Pharmacy.
-(If you're not sure if someone is affiliated, check the properties of his or her address book entry in the Exchange global address list or contact our office.)
+(If you're not sure if someone is affiliated, search for their name in the Faculty and Staff directory, check the student directory you received from your class officers, or contact the OSACA.)

-3. No Prohibited Activities
+3. No prohibited activities

 Don't use your e-mail account for unlawful activities, commercial purposes, personal financial gain, chain letters, spam (unsolicited marketing), or letter bombs (e-mails with large attachments intended to disrupt e-mail services).